All investor lists > Seed

 • Your team: Emphasize why you and your team are uniquely qualified to execute this idea.

-• A clear roadmap: Outline how you’ll use the funding to reach key milestones and set up for your next round.
+• A clear roadmap: Outline a business plan, explaining exactly how you’ll use the funding to reach key milestones and set up for your next round.

 How to create a fundraising strategy for your seed round